 Although the cockroach is commonly perceived as disease-ridden, the likelihood of a roach transmitting a disease is actually quite low.
 In fact, in developed countries such as Australia transmission is a fairly rare occurrence; in part because in Australia bathroom areas are typically kept well away from food preparation areas and kitchen staff are trained to wash their hands and or wear gloves.
 Transmission may be more of an issue in developing countries where these practices may not be commonly followed.

 Cockroaches are perhaps seen as an indicator of poor hygiene because they can often be found in food preparation or storage areas, and may be particularly prevalent where foodstuffs have not been adequately cleaned away, or where traces of food and cooking products may be found.

 This is not always the case especially with German cockroaches , they are introduced into the house or food shop by bringing in grocery's or takeaway food from other shops or locations.
 The eggs or baby cockroaches are hiding in the food packaging and once in your house they will breed prolifically.
-Roaches are known for leaving an unappealing odour, and may trigger reactions such as asthma in some individuals.
+One German cockroach egg can give birth to forty baby's.
+Roaches are known for leaving a distinctive unappealing sweet odour, and may trigger reactions such as asthma in some individuals.

 Roaches and chemical trails

 Like ants, cockroaches emit special chemicals in their wake.
 These chemicals are used as a signal to entice other cockroaches to follow them, and can result in cockroach “swarms” and serious infestations within a household or building.
 For this reason, it is advisable to always maintain good hygiene practices and to keep food preparation and storage areas tidy, as doing so can help decrease the appeal of an area for roaches.